Cocoanetics/DTFoundation/readme.markdown

 - NSString - formatting Numbers
 - NSURL - getting direct-access URLs for preferences and the mobile app store

+Other classes simplify working with specialized data

+- DTVersion - parsing and comparing version numbers
+- DTHTMLParser - a libxml2-based HTML parser

 License
 -------